R055A/GitStats/README.md

    - To ignore certain repos, add them (in owner/name format e.g., `jstrieb/github-stats`) separated by commas to a new secret—created as before—called `EXCLUDED`.
+   - If it is more convenient to only include certain repos, add them (in owner/name format e.g., `R055A/GitStats`) separated by commas to a new secret called `ONLY_INCLUDED`.
+The `EXCLUDED` secret can still be used with this.
    - To ignore certain languages, add them (separated by commas) to a new secret called `EXCLUDED_LANGS`.
    - To show statistics only for "owned" repositories and not forks with